x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 4. Click **Next**.
 The **Connector name** screen appears.

-5. Enter a descriptive name (for example, Contoso Signature Service to Office 365).
+5. Enter a descriptive name (for example, Contoso Signature Service to Office 365) for the connector.

 6. Check the check boxes for **Turn it on** and **Retain internal Exchange email headers (recommended)**.